Where to Ski Around the World in Summer

 Las Lenas, Argentina

-Once summer begins in the Northern Hemisphere, head to the Southern Hemisphere for a full season of skiing.
-Here, the ski season begins at the start of the North America summer, in June, and goes until fall.
+Once summer begins in the Northern Hemisphere, head to the Southern Hemisphere (South America and Oceania), where the seasons are flipped, for an entire season of winter skiing.
+Here, the season begins at the start of the North American summer, in June, and goes until fall.
 Las Leñas is one of the highest ski resorts in Argentina and boasts reliable snow.
-The mountain’s 43,000 acres (17,500 hectares) of skiing is suited to skiers and riders of all levels.
+The mountain’s 18,500 acres (7,500 hectares) of skiing is suited to skiers and riders of all levels.

-» Check out summer lodging options at Las Leñas.
+» Check out lodging options at Las Leñas.

 Cerro Catedral, Argentina

-Cerro Catedral is one of the biggest ski areas in South America, featuring 120 km (75 miles) of runs, 34 lifts, and beautiful views of Nahuel Huapi Lake.
+Cerro Catedral is one of the biggest ski areas in South America, featuring 120 km (75 miles) of runs, 38 lifts, one tram, a four-person gondola, and beautiful views of Nahuel Huapi Lake.
 Its slopes are sprinkled with numerous mountain huts for food and drinks.
 For non-skiers, the mountain offers a multitude of non-skiing activities, including various tours, a snowcat ride, tubing, sledding, snowshoeing, and snowmobiling.

-» Check out summer lodging options at Cerro Catedral.
+» Check out lodging options at Cerro Catedral.

 Valle Nevado, Chile

 Valle Nevado has plenty of sunshine and snow, making it a paradise for skiers and snowboarders of all abilities.
-Miles of terrain is served by some of the most modern lifts in South America, including the very first and only gondola in Chile.
-The ski area links with neighboring El Colorado and La Parva to make up the Tres Valles of the Andes for a combined 7,000 acres of skiable terrain with 14 lifts.
-Other highlights include hike-to backcountry terrain and world-class heli-skiing, with runs that feature up to 6,000 feet in vertical.
+Miles of terrain are served by some of the most modern lifts in South America, including the very first and only gondola in Chile.
+The ski area links with neighboring El Colorado and La Parva to make up the Tres Valles of the Andes for a combined 7,000 acres of skiable terrain.
+Other highlights include hike-to-backcountry terrain and world-class heli-skiing, with runs that feature up to 5,000 feet in vertical.
 Valle Nevado’s cozy village is home to three hotels, several restaurants, and a number of great bars for après-ski.
-Finally, it’s also part of the Ikon Pass, Power Pass, and The Mountain Collective.
+Valle Nevado is part of the Ikon Pass, Power Pass, and The Mountain Collective.

-» Check out summer lodging options at Valle Nevado.
+» Check out lodging options at Valle Nevado.

 Ski Portillo, Chile

-Ski Portillo’s owners have strived to keep its ski area small and intimate, so you’ll find no town, shopping center, or even ubiquitous franchise restaurants or coffee shops here.
-There’s just its famous big yellow hotel, which accommodates 400 people.
+Ski Portillo’s owners have continue to keep its ski area small and intimate.
+You’ll find no town, shopping center, or even ubiquitous franchise restaurants or coffee shops here.
+There’s just its famous big yellow hotel, which accommodates around 400 people.
 The bonus is that you’ll rarely experience lift lines and crowded slopes.

-Portillo features 1,235 acres of skiable terrain, 14 lifts, and 35 trails with long groomed runs accessed by chairs and drags.
-For advanced/expert skiers, it’s the freeriding that is the major draw with its abundance of steep off-piste faces.
+Portillo features 14 lifts and 35 trails with long groomed runs accessed by chairs and drags.
+For advanced/expert skiers, freeriding is the major draw, with its abundance of steep off-piste faces.
 Heli operations are available to take you to even higher elevations and descents.
-Portillo also has countless hike-to backcountry areas.
+Portillo also has countless hike-to-backcountry areas.

 Coronet Peak, New Zealand

-Coronet Peak is one of the most popular ski resorts on the South Island of New Zealand, and just 20 minutes away from Queenstown.
+Coronet Peak is one of the most popular ski resorts on the South Island of New Zealand and is just 20 minutes away from Queenstown.
 Its varied terrain offers something for everyone.
-Beginners and intermediates have wide blue and red runs while more advanced skiers can hit the terrain park or test their stamina on the longest run, the M-1, stretching 2.4 km (1.5 miles).
-The resort is known for its efficient high-speed chairlifts and night skiing that is offered on select evenings..
+Beginners and intermediates have wide blue and red runs, while more advanced skiers can hit the terrain park or test their stamina on the longest run, the M-1, stretching 2.4 km (1.5 miles).
+The resort is known for its efficient high-speed chairlifts and night skiing (on select evenings).

-» Check out summer lodging options at Coronet Peak.
+» Check out lodging options at Coronet Peak.

 Treble Cone, New Zealand

-Treble Cone, in Lake Wanaka, covers two basins, the Saddle and Home Basin.
+In Lake Wanaka, Treble Cone covers two basins, the Saddle and Home Basin.
 Both provide some of the best freeriding in New Zealand.
+The resort’s longest run is the High Street to Triple Treat trail, which stretches over 4 km (2.5 miles).
 Fans of steep and challenging terrain claim Treble Cone has some of the best in the country, with close to half the mountain dedicated to advanced terrain.
 Expert riders can take guided tours out to the Motatapu Chutes.
 Beginners and intermediates are not left out, however, with plenty of long, uncrowded runs.

-» Check out summer lodging options at Treble Cone.
+» Check out lodging options at Treble Cone.

 Perisher, Australia

 Perisher, in New South Wales, is the largest ski area in Australia (and the Southern Hemisphere, for that matter).
-It is made up of four villages: Perisher Valley, Blue Cow, Simiggins Holes and Guthega, all of which are connected and offer varied terrain.
+It comprises four villages: Perisher Valley, Blue Cow, Simiggins Holes, and Guthega, which are all connected and offer varied terrain.

-It’s about a six-hour drive from Sydney, and you’ll find plenty of skiing on 7 mountain peaks accessed by 47 lifts, including a high-speed eight-seater.
+It’s about a six-hour drive from Sydney, and you’ll find plenty of skiing on seven mountain peaks accessed by the Skitube Alpine Railway (4 trains) and 47 lifts, including a high-speed eight-seater.
 Most of the area is intermediate, but beginners and advanced skiers will also find their spots.
-Freestyle fans will love the five terrain parks and a super pipe.
+Freestyle fans will love the five terrain parks and a superpipe.
+Perisher is also part of the Epic Pass.

 Thredbo, Australia

 Thredbo, in New South Wales, has been named the best ski resort in Australia by the World Ski Awards on several occasions.
-It’s home to Australia’s longest runs, and nearly double the vertical of any resort in Australia.
+It’s home to Australia’s longest runs and nearly double the vertical of any resort in Australia.
 Thredbo also has the country’s only alpine gondola.
-There’s generally plenty of snow for all ages to play on with a large array of lessons and special programs and events.
+There’s generally plenty of snow for all ages to play on with a large array of lessons, special programs, and events.
 For those feeling adventurous, you can reach Mt.
 Kosciuszko, Australia’s highest point, via the Kosciuszko Express chairlift.
-Thredbo has an exciting village right at the base of the mountain so there’s plenty to do when you’re off the mountain.
+Thredbo has an exciting village right at the base of the mountain, so there’s plenty to do when you’re off the mountain.